An Cosán Financial Supports

 Department of Education Pilot Support Scheme 2019

 Pilot Support Scheme for students who are in the Protection System or at the Leave To Remain (but not deportation order) stage and who are pursuing an approved Post Leaving Certificate course or an approved Undergraduate course for the academic year 2019/2020.
 Check here for more information.

 The Irish Refugee Council

 The Irish Refugee Council (IRC) Education Fund was established in 2015 with support from the Community Foundation for Ireland to financially assist people in the asylum process in accessing further and higher education.
 Since 2016 the Education Fund has continued due to donations from private individuals and a small number of companies.
 The Irish Refugee Council have also compiled a ‘Guide to Education in Ireland: A guide for protection applicants, those with refugee status, subsidiary protection or permission to remain’.
-The fund will open for applications in July.
-Closing date will be 31st July 2021.

 You can download the “Guide to Education in Ireland” here www.irishrefugeecouncil.ie/education.